 Can dinosaurs swim?
-It is a question that has puzzled palaeontologists for over a decade.
+It is a question that has puzzled paleontologists for over a decade.
 Much of the fossil record suggests Spinosaurus, a theropod (three-toed) dinosaur, lived around water and fed on fish.
-But when Ibrahim, a researcher suggested that the 50-foot-long Spinosaurus aegyptiacus lived a life aquatic in a paper published in Science in 2014, Palaeontologists were not convinced.
+Ibrahim, a researcher suggested that the 50-foot-long Spinosaurus aegyptiacus lived a life aquatic in a paper published in Science in 2014.
+Palaeontologists were not convinced.
 But a new study published in the journal, Nature provide a strong evidence that Spinosaurus dinosaur indeed lived in the water and were an excellent swimmer.

 Stromer and Spinosaurus aegyptiacus

-The story of Spinosaurus is nearly as unusual as the newfound tail, an adventure that winds from bombed-out German museums to the Martian-like sandstone of the Moroccan Sahara.
+The story of Spinosaurus is nearly as unusual as the newfound tail.
+It is an adventure that winds from bombed-out German museums to the Martian-like sandstone of the Moroccan Sahara.

-The existence of Spinosaurus was not known until a century ago when a Bavarian paleontologist Ernst Freiherr Stromer von Reichenbach uncover Spinosaurus aegyptiacus fossils during one of his expeditions to Egypt.
-At first, he could not give proper explanation of the fossil he had discovered.
+We did not know the existence of Spinosaurus until a century ago.
+A Bavarian paleontologist Ernst Freiherr Stromer von Reichenbach uncover Spinosaurus aegyptiacus fossils during one of his expeditions to Egypt.
+At first, he could not give a proper explanation of the fossil he had discovered.
 In his first published description, Stromer speculates that its oddness “speaks for a certain specialization.”
 He envisioned the animal standing on its hind limbs like an off-balance T. rex, its long back bristling with spines.
-The fossil was displayed in Munich’s Paleontological Museum.
+They displayed the fossil in Munich’s Paleontological Museum.
 However, the fossil in Munich museum did not last as expected.

 During World War II, Germany was at war with the allied forces.
 There were constant bombings on buildings by allied forces.
 Knowing the danger and possibility of the fossil getting destroyed by bombing, Stromer begged the museum director to move the fossils to safety.
 Unfortunately, the Nazi director refused, and bombing destroyed the fossils in 1944.
-Every piece of the fossil was crushed.
+The bombing crushed every piece of the fossil.
 Drawings, photos, and descriptions in journal articles were all that remained to prove Stromer’s Spinosaurus fossils ever existed.

 In the decades that followed, Spinosaurus took on a certain mythos.
-Many theories were proposed on how they lived.
-It was believed they ate fish.
+Scientists proposed many theories on how they lived.
+They believed Spinosaurus ate fish.
 There was also an idea that large plant-eating dinosaurs lived in lagoons to help support their immense weight.
-Theories were put forward but without a new Spinosaurus skeleton to examine, the species seemed destined to remain ambiguous or rather a mystery.
+They put theories forward but without a new Spinosaurus skeleton to examine; the species seemed destined to remain ambiguous or rather a mystery.

 Ibrahim and his journey to uncover the fossils of the swimming dinosaur, Spinosaurus aegyptiacus.